 Control and Customization

-Hosting and control are one of the most prominent and fundamental differences between Magento and Shopify.
+Hosting and control are one of the most prominent and fundamental differences between Magento VS Shopify.
 Magento is self-hosted, which means you have full control over your choice of servers and hosting.
 Combined with its open source nature, you get endless customization possibilities along with complete control over the looks and feel of your store.
 Update and customize the store at your discretion without being restricted to a certain level of technology or integrations.

-Shopify is a hosted solution and you don’t require high level of development expertise.
+Shopify is a hosted solution and you don’t require a high level of development expertise.
 This means that while you don’t have to go through the troubles of configuration and hosting hassles, you are also unable to access the source code, limiting your options of store level customizations.

 Payment Gateway Options

-Payment gateway options is one of the most important things when you think about the end user.
+Payment gateway option is one of the most important things when you think about the end user.
 Shopify offers ease of payments with the integration of a custom solution and other popular payment options.